Signed Call™ Android SDK for P2P Calls

 SignedCallAPI.getInstance().init(applicationContext, initConfiguration, cleverTapAPI, signedCallInitListener)

-Following are the parameters passed inside the constructor of SignedCallInitConfiguration.Builder:
+The following are the parameters passed inside the constructor of SignedCallInitConfiguration.Builder

 initOptions